 Certain breeds specially represent such as Boxers, brachycephalic breeds (such as Bulldogs), Terriers, Spaniels or even Retrievers.

 The presence of a single or multiple skin “mass”, possibly accompanied by an increase in the size of the lymph nodes near the lesion as well as vomiting or diarrhea, should prompt the implementation of additional examinations and appropriate therapy, without delay.

 The first step is to confirm the mastocytoma; three methods exist for this:

-- fine needle aspiration which consists of inserting a small needle into the mass in order to take a micro fragment: if your veterinarian is equipped, he can stain the sample in order to look at it under a microscope.
-This maneuver is painless and allows you to have the result quickly (or a few minutes or a few days if the sample is sent to a laboratory)
+- fine needle aspiration which consists of inserting a small needle into the mass in order to take a micro fragment.
+If your veterinarian can equip, he can stain the sample in order to look at it under a microscope.
+This maneuver is painless and allows you to have the result quickly.
+You have results in a few minutes or a few days if the sample will send to a laboratory)

-- a biopsy: this consists of taking a larger fragment which will be sent to a specialized veterinary analysis laboratory.
+- a biopsy: this consists of taking a larger fragment which will send to a specialized veterinary analysis laboratory.
 This sample requires a short tranquilization or anesthesia of your animal.
-It is carried out when the cyctopunction is impossible to do or if it does not allow a conclusion.
+It carries out when the cyctopunction is impossible to do or if it does not allow a conclusion.